cemu-project/Cemu/CODING_STYLE.md

 A pretty large part of Cemu's code base are re-implementations of various Cafe OS modules (e.g. `coreinit.rpl`, `gx2.rpl`...).
 These generally run in the context of the emulated process, thus special care has to be taken to use types with the correct size and endianness when interacting with memory.

-Keep in mind that the emulated Espresso CPU is 32bit big-endian, while the host architectures targeted by Cemu are 64bit litte-endian!
+Keep in mind that the emulated Espresso CPU is 32bit big-endian, while the host architectures targeted by Cemu are 64bit little-endian!

 To keep code simple and remove the need for manual endian-swapping, Cemu has templates and aliases of the basic types with explicit endian-ness.
 For big-endian types add the suffix `be`.
 Example: `uint32be`